open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-docker.md

 Because the versatile nature of Docker technology, we provide Docker-based development environment for developer who wants to contribute to OLE's Planet development.

 ### How to use it
+An overview about how to use it is available in the planet repo [here](https://github.com/ole-vi/planet/blob/master/docker/README.md).

 ### How it works